OPPORTUNITY FOR DESIGN

 USABILITY TESTING

-After countless iterations, we tested our redesigns with 20 users on Maze.
+After further iterations, we tested our redesigns with 20 users on Maze.

-Using an asynchronous platform like Maze allowed us to reach more users and collect more quantitative data about the efficacy of our redesigns.
+Using an asynchronous platform like Maze allowed us to reach users outside of the family advisory pool and collect more accurate quantitative data about the efficacy of our redesigns.

 FINAL DESIGNS